 Greenhouse Guilds

 We’ve heard from many Christian women that isolation is a significant challenge for them as they serve across different vocations and contexts in the Church, community and the world.
 Greenhouse Guilds are small groups of Christian women with something in common – they work in the same industry, or have similar key relationships, or are passionate about the same issues, or serve in the same ministries at different churches.
-They meet monthly to support, encourage, and challenge each other to grow and develop as Christian women in the particular spaces in which God has placed them.
+They meet to support, encourage, and challenge each other to grow and develop as Christian women in the particular spaces in which God has placed them.

 Have a browse through the Guilds listed below, express interest in the guild of your choice using the form linked at the bottom of the description, and we will set about match-making members and guilds.
 You are welcome to express interest in joining as many guilds as are relevant to you and your life contexts.